SafalPandey/video-generator/README.md

 Short for VisualizedGPT.

 # History

 I wanted name it Ch**GPT Max first.
 Then, Siri Max.
-Have settled with this.
+I think I even named it JarendraGPT once (long story)!
+Have settled with this for now.
 You know.... cuz I want to work for them... not the chat agents but the companies. duh!

   # Formerly 1.0